 If you're looking to keep your pain down to the minimum, while still being the life of the party, maintaining your energy and focus, this is the kratom blend for you!
 Green Bali does have relaxation effects, but that's only to keep down anxiety and restlessness.
 With pain and stress relief in the back end, while keeping the user awake, this makes it a highly sought-after strain in the kratom family.

 How much Kratom Powder do I take for pain?

 When it comes to kratom, the effects are dose dependent.
 Overall, in low doses it stimulates while in higher doses it comes to sedation.
 Since people always have different tolerance levels, along with age, and weight coming into the mixture, identifying your ideal dosage gives you a better chance of getting the relief you need.

 While we have a dosage guide on all the kratom pages, here's a quick guide on the amount you should be taking.

-- Less than 2 grams – Mild yet noticeable stimulating and mood enhancing effects.
-Good for beginners or those with a low threshold for Kratom and experiencing only subtle pain symptoms.
+- Less than 2 grams - Mild, yet noticeable stimulation and mood enhancing effects.
+Good for beginners or those with a low tolerance for Kratom and experiencing only subtle pain symptoms.

 - 2 - 4 grams - Moderate dose that delivers a balance of pain relief, stimulation, euphoria, and sedation.
 Most users find this range sufficient for treating a wide range of pain related symptoms.